hasibur049/one-hand-keyboard-AHK-scripts/README.md

 ```
 **Quarty Keyboard Layout**
 ```
-Only left part of the layout. where 'F' is typing home/guide key.
+Only left part of the layout. where 'F' is typing home/ guide key.

 | Esc   |    !1  |    @2  |    #3  |    $4  |    %5  |
 | Tab   |    Q   |    W   |    E   |    R   |    T   |